-South Carolina Woman Allegedly Assaulted Black Teens At Pool, Said They ‘Didn’t Belong’, Assaulted Them
+South Carolina Woman Allegedly Assaulted Black Teens At Pool, Said They ‘Didn’t Belong’

 The woman’s attorney, however, said there is more to the story and that his client’s side will come out in court.

 The incident is the latest story to make the news recently of black people being harassed by white people for seemingly minor reasons (or no reason at all).
 In April, as CNN reported at the time, a white woman called the police on a black family for barbecuing in the wrong place.
-And just last week, as reported by the Inquisitr, a white woman in San Francisco called the police on an eight-year-old African-American girl for selling water without a permit.
+And just last week, as reported by the Inquisitr, a white woman in San Francisco called the police on an 8-year-old African-American girl for selling water without a permit.